-- 20. As these rulings focus on the ability of New Zealand partners to claim foreign tax credits for tax paid or deducted by an Australian limited partnership, the key provisions in the Act are: - the definitions of "company", "partnership", and "limited partnership" in s YA 1; - section HG 2, which sets out that partnerships are transparent; - section CB 35, which sets out that income arising from subpart HG is assessable income to the partner; - section BH 1, which sets out the relationship between the Double Taxation Relief (Australia) Order 2010 and subpart LJ.
-The Schedule to the Double Taxation Relief (Australia) Order 2010 contains the Convention between Australia and New Zealand for the avoidance of double taxation with respect to taxes on income and fringe benefits and the prevention of fiscal evasion (signed 29 June 2009, entered into force 18 March 2010) (the Australia and New Zealand Double Tax Agreement); and - subpart LJ, which determines the amount and timing of a foreign credit. - 21.
+- 20. As these Rulings focus on the ability of New Zealand partners to claim foreign tax credits for tax paid or deducted by an Australian limited partnership, the key provisions in the Act are: - the definitions of "company", "partnership", and "limited partnership" in s YA 1; - section HG 2, which sets out that partnerships are transparent;

+- section CB 35, which sets out that income arising from subpart HG is assessable income to the partner; - section BH 1, which sets out the relationship between the Double Taxation Relief (Australia) Order 2010 and subpart LJ.
+The Schedule to the Double Taxation Relief (Australia) Order 2010 contains the Convention between Australia and New Zealand for the avoidance of double taxation with respect to taxes on income and fringe benefits and the prevention of fiscal evasion (signed 29 June 2009, entered into force 18 March 2010) (the Australia and New Zealand Double Tax Agreement).
+The Australia and New Zealand Double Tax Agreement is modified by the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (the MLI), which is contained in the Schedule to the Double Tax Agreements (Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting) Order 2018; and - subpart LJ, which determines the amount and timing of a foreign credit. - 21.
 In addition to the above provisions, articles 1(2) and 23(3) of the Australia and New Zealand Double Tax Agreement provide New Zealand partners in an Australian limited partnership with relief for Australian income tax and dividend withholding tax paid by the limited partnership. - 22.
 These provisions are discussed below.